Thibaultfq/virtual-sports/src/members/andrew-richardson.md

 My current role as a Research Associate is to work on a research project evaluating health and well-being outcomes caused by gambling-related harms in the North East.
 Funding from the Gambling Commission to the North East Association of Directors of Public Health (ADPH) has been secured to develop, implement, and evaluate a programme of work relating to Gambling Related Harms in the North East.

-I am one of the Editors at the International Journal of Esports [(IJESPORTS)](https://www.ijesports.org/) (2022 - ongoing), I have coached and competed internationally for the Ireland Powerlifting team (2014-2016), I have worked as a Gym Instructor and Personal trainer (2014 - 2022) and I have worked as a Senior Harm Reduction worker helping to run a needle exchange in Northampton (2022 - 2023).
+Andrew is one of the editors at the International Journal of Esports [(IJESPORTS)](https://www.ijesports.org/) (2022 - ongoing), he has coached and competed internationally for the Ireland Powerlifting team (2014-2016), has worked as a Gym Instructor and Personal trainer (2014 - 2022) and has worked as a Senior Harm Reduction worker helping to run a needle exchange in Northampton (2022 - 2023).

 # Why the interest in virtual sports?